kajetanjasztal/JanKowalski/README.md

 ## Usage

-If you find it interesting as I do fill free to play with it in any way you like, but because of lack of accessibility I don't encourage applying it or any patterns/concepts included to the real world use-cases.
+If you find it interesting as I do feel free to play with it in any way you like, but because of lack of accessibility I don't encourage applying it or any patterns/concepts included to the real world use-cases.